 Day 3: Ollantaytambo – Km 104 – Machu Picchu Pueblo (Aguas Calientes)

-Wake up early at your hotel and take the first train from Ollantaytambo to Km 104 to begin the Inca Trail.
-Once you pass the checkpoint, you’ll enjoy a delicious, freshly prepared breakfast before starting the Short Inca Trail.
 The first place you visit is Chachabamba, a beautiful Inca site located next to the Urubamba River.
-Next, you’ll begin a gentle four-hour hike until you arrive at the Wiñaywayna Inca Site, one of the most impressive Inca sites on the Inca Trail.
+Next, we’ll begin a gentle four-hour hike until you arrive at the Wiñaywayna Inca Site, one of the most impressive Inca sites on the Inca Trail.
 Lunch will be served at a nearby campsite, where our expert trekking chef will have a freshly prepared meal ready.

 The second part of the day starts with an easy one-hour hike to the Sun Gate, from where you’ll have your first and most breathtaking view of the great Inca citadel of Machu Picchu.
-If we plan our timing correctly, we can arrive after 4:00 pm, when most visitors have already started leaving, so you’ll find the place almost empty.
+If we plan our timing correctly, we can arrive after 4:00 p.m., when most visitors have already started leaving, so you’ll find the place almost empty.

-After enjoying a full day on the Inca Trail and at Machu Picchu, you’ll take the bus down to Aguas Calientes, check in at the hotel, have dinner in a local restaurant, and get an early night’s rest for the following day.
+After enjoying a full day on the Inca Trail and at Machu Picchu, you’ll take the bus down to Aguas Calientes, check in at the hotel, have dinner at a local restaurant, and get an early night’s rest for the following day.

-• Distance: 15km, 7 hours
+• Hiking Distance: 15 km / 9.3 mi, 7 hours

-• Dinner at a Local restaurant
+• Meals: Breakfast, lunch, and dinner at a local restaurant

 • Accommodation: Ferre Machu Picchu or similar